Assisted suicide: Ireland

 Assisted suicide is illegal.
 "Both euthanasia and assisted suicide are illegal under Irish law.
 Depending on the circumstances, euthanasia is regarded as either manslaughter or murder and is punishable by up to life imprisonment."

 Italy

-On 25 September 2019, the Italian Constitutional Court ruling 242/2019 declared that article 580 of the criminal code was unconstitutional; the decriminalisation of assisted suicide in the case of those who aid people who suffer of an irreversible pathology to die, effectively legalised assisted suicide.
-The Italian Parliament has not yet passed a law regulating assisted suicide.
-On 16 June 2022, the first assisted suicide was performed.
+In Italy, assisted suicide has been conditionally allowed since 2019 under specific circumstances following the Italian Constitutional Court ruling 242/2019.

+While active euthanasia remains illegal, assisted suicide is permitted if the following conditions are met: